 - Study and listen to your assigned Conference Talk.
 You can find your assigned talk through the church’s website, the Mormon Channel, and even Youtube.
 I try to listen to the assigned talk multiple times before actually sitting down to prepare the lesson.
 Listen while you drive, go for a walk, exercise, clean the house…etc. While you listen think of questions that could be used in a discussion.
 The more familiar you become with the address the better.

 - As you go about your week pray for guidance and direction, as well as to have your attention brought to experiences or scriptures that relate.
-You may even find that you have an experience that feels specific to what you will be teaching on.
+You may even find that you have had an experience that feels specific to what you will be teaching on.

 - Prior to your lesson find a way to encourage members of the class to read the talk you will be discussing.
 “Leaders and teachers should find ways to encourage members to read the selected message in advance and come prepared to share gospel truths and ideas about how to act on them.”
 This invitation can be given through e-mail, text, facebook groups, or at the end of a Sunday Lesson.